cbourjau/ort-custom-op/Readme.md

 Proof of concept for writing custom operators for onnxruntime
 =============================================================

-The usage of the library is demonstrated in `lib.rs`.
-Everything else is just making that machinery work but should not concern the user further.

-The core idea (at the moment) is that the user has to implement the `CustomOp` trait for a struct.
-This should then make it trivial to build the objects and APIs expected by onnxruntime.
+Custom operators can be made available to the onnxruntime by creating a shared library with a standardized API.
+Directly interfacing with the API and types exposed by onnxruntime is quite cumbersome and error prone, though.
+This project provides abstractions that make this interfacing much easier and safe.

+Each custom operator is an individual type which implements the `CustomOp` trait.
+Types which implement that trait can be `build` into static objects which are in turn exposed to the onnxruntime.

+The `example` crate demonstrates how to implement various custom operators.
+These operators are loaded and used in the Python test cases in `tests/python`.
-The "test case" demonstrated in `lib.rs` is building two custom operators.
-An ONNX file using these operators is also part of this library.
-Testing the created shared library requires cargo (i.e. the standard rust tool chain), `onnxruntime` and `pytest`.
+Building and running these tests requires `cargo` (i.e. the standard rust tool chain), `onnxruntime` and `pytest`.

-Run the following at the root of this repository to build the shared library and run the python-defined tests:
+Execute the following at the root of this repository to build the shared library and to run the python-defined tests:

 ```python
 cargo b && pytest tests/python -s